Dynamics of memory B cells and plasmablasts in healthy individuals: Datasets

 The single-cell immune sequencing {\em Dataset A} is described in \cite{phad2022clonal}.
 B cells were obtained with the high-throughput single-cell 10X Genomics platform and available under ArrayExpress accession \textit{E-MTAB-11174} and \textit{E-MTAB-11697}.
 This dataset consists of longitudinal sequences of two male donors (69 and 50 years old at the last data point) that span a time window of several years and that are divided into memory cells and plasmablasts, Fig. \ref{fig:data1}a. {Memory cells and plasmablasts were identified and sorted based on surface markers and their identity was verified using transcriptome lineage markers.} Each sample is divided into replicates (10X lanes) that are sequenced in parallel.
 The number of replicates per sample is 5 for memory cells and variable, from 1 to 7, for plasmablasts.

 We assembled the \texttt{fastq} raw files using Cell Ranger (command vdj) \cite{zheng2017massively}, and then the V(D)J sequences are aligned and annotated using the Change-O toolkit \cite{gupta2015change}, which employs IgBLAST \cite{ye2013igblast} for the alignment to germline sequences provided by the IMGT database \cite{lefranc2009imgt}.
 After these steps, we keep only cells that have a clean heavy and light chain pairing.
 The size of samples divided into replicates are reported in Fig. \ref{fig:data1}b, with a total of around 30,000 cells per memory sample and a very variable number for plasmablasts (from a few hundred to few tens of thousands).
 We excluded a sample from the original dataset for donor 1 taken in February 2021 because it contained both memory and plasmablast cells without the possibility of discrimination.

-The heavy-light pairs are then clustered into clonally related families, i.e., clones, using HILARy \cite{spisak2024combining}, which uses both the chains and.
-Compared to standard software, HILARy uses information on mutations in the V-gene region and optimizes the clustering threshold for each class defined by V,J gene usage and a CDR3 length.
-Since we need to track longitudinally the same clone at different time points and for different cell types (memory or plasmablast), we perform the clone clustering by merging all the samples of the same donor.
+Clone clustering is performed with HILARy \cite{spisak2024combining} as described in the Methods section.